Monday, September 2, 2013

 After we parted ways with our new friend, we started heading back to the hotel.
 Along the way we took some more photos.
 We even found a Staples.
 Alright, so it's not like there aren't any office supply stores in Cordoba, but come on!
 It's a Staples!
 Anyway, we continued exploring B.A., even though our feet hurt from walking so much!

-So stay tuned!
-Day 2 is available to read here.
+Day 2 of our trip is available to read here.

 No comments: